CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.3 data backup concept.md

 ### 1.1 Introduction

-Businesses and governments are storing more and more data and at the same time relying more and more on it.
+Businesses and governments are storing more and more data and at the same time relying more and more on them.
 Data is then lost, eg. B. by defective hardware or malware, can cause serious damage.
 However, regular data backups minimize such effects.
 A data backup should ensure that redundant data can be used to resume IT operations at short notice if parts of the operational data are lost.

 ### 1.2 Objective